Embarcadero/ComparisonResearch/calculator/delphi-fmx/leone/Leone Calculator Instructions.md

     Once complete, the Structure Tree and *Form1* should look like this (without the button colors):
     ![Calculator button layout](buttonLayout1.PNG)

 3. Adjust the Font settings for each button by clicking a button (or range of buttons), scrolling down in the Object Inspector Properties tab, and opening the **TextSettings->Font** submenu.
 Change the ***Size*** and ***Style->fsBold*** settings according to the following image.
-Time can be saved by adjusting all the digit buttons at the same time.
+Time can be saved by adjusting groups of buttons at the same time.

 ![Font Sizes](fontSizes.png)

 ### Button Styles